MasoniteFramework/docs/features/cache.md

 Masonite provides a powerful caching feature to keep any data cached that may be needless or expensive to fetch on every request.
 Masonite caching allows you to save and fetch data, set expiration times and manage different cache stores.

 Masonite supports the following cache drivers: [Redis](#redis), [Memcached](#memcached) and a basic [File](#file-cache) driver.

-We'll walk through how to configure a cache driver and use caching in this documentation.
+We'll walk through how to configure and use cache in this documentation.

 # Configuration